mustafapk/PhD-Task/README.md

 Challenge 02: Some images were different, so ARU-Net model didn't detect even single line.
 •	Solution: Need to train model on these types of images, for training, again preprocessed dataset is required

+References
+1. Grüning, Tobias, et al. "A two-stage method for text line detection in historical documents."
+International Journal on Document Analysis and Recognition (IJDAR) 22.3 (2019): 285-302.
+APA